HIV superinfection: Circulating recombinant forms

 Circulating recombinant forms (CRFs) are mosaic viruses - recombinants with randomly assorted genetic material from phylogenetically distinct parental viruses.
 They spread geographically through human propagation, for example CRF02_AG, which is found in west and central Africa, as well as South America.
 CRFs account for 10% of HIV infections worldwide.
 There are 15 known CRFs, reported on four continents.
 More recombinants are likely to arise in regions with a growing HIV epidemic and where viral clades intersect, including Africa, Southeast Asia and South America.

 Unique recombinant forms

 Unique recombinant forms (URFs) are mosaic viruses that have not spread geographically.
 They are also reported in areas where multiple viral clades intersect.

-In 2004, a study by AIDS on sex workers in Nairobi, Kenya, reported URF generation in a woman initially infected with clade A, and then nine years later acquired clade C, which recombined with the initial infecting virus to form a recombinant of clades A and C that fully replaced the parental clade A virions.
+In 2004, a study by AIDS on sex workers in Nairobi, Kenya, reported URF generation in a woman initially infected with clade A, who nine years later acquired clade C, which recombined with the initial infecting virus to form a recombinant of clades A and C that fully replaced the parental clade A virions.